Dictionary » Negative Words » Declining – Meaning, Definition, Synonyms and Antonyms

 2. Can ‘declining’ be used in a formal setting?

 Absolutely.
-It is appropriate in both formal and informal contexts—especially when declining an offer or noting statistical trends.
+It works well in both formal and informal writing—especially when describing statistics and trends, or when declining an offer in professional communication.

 3. What’s the difference between ‘declining’ and ‘refusing’?